-To qualify for the Master of Education in Instruction: Gifted and Talented degree, a candidate must successfully complete a minimum of 33 credit hours with a GPA of at least a 3.0 average and complete a program portfolio.
-The program must be completed within five years.
+To qualify for the Master of Education in Instruction: Gifted and Talented degree, a candidate must successfully complete a minimum of 33 credit hours with a GPA of at least a 3.0 average and complete a standard-based presentation program portfolio.
+The standards-based presentation program portfolio shows the candidate's level of expertise in acquiring the knowledge and skills described by the National Gifted Education Standards.
+The degree program must be completed within five years.

-Delaware Certification- Teacher of Gifted and Talented Students
+Delaware Certification-Teacher of Gifted and Talented Students

 By completing the program and other requirements specified by the State of Delaware, candidates who hold an initial or continuing Delaware teaching license can qualify for a Delaware certificate/endorsement as a Teacher of Gifted and Talented Students, grades K-12.
-As part of those requirements, five courses have to be completed: The Gifted and Talented Child (3 credits); Psychology of Gifted and Talented Learners (3 credits); Curriculum Design and Instructional Strategies for Gifted and Talented Learners (3 credits); and Practicum: Gifted and Talented Learners (3 credits).
+As part of those requirements, five courses have to be completed: The Gifted and Talented Child (3 credits); Psychology of Gifted and Talented Learners (3 credits); Creativity and Critical Thinking (3 credits); Curriculum Design and Instructional Strategies for Gifted and Talented Learners (3 credits); and Practicum: Gifted and Talented Learners (3 credits).